 Changes from 1.3b2 to 2.0

 - cflowd has been completely redesigned and reimplemented for the 2.0 release.

-Added support for v1 flow-export.
+- Added support for v1 flow-export.

-All tables are now per input interface.
+- All tables are now per input interface.

-New tabular data: port matrix, interface matrix, nexthop table.
+- New tabular data: port matrix, interface matrix, nexthop table.
 The old port table has been replaced by the more granular port matrix.

 - A new cflowdmux process which permits access to raw flow packets.

-All counters are 64 bits.
+- All counters are 64 bits.

-New filtering code is significantly faster; flowdump benefits from the increased performance.
+- New filtering code is significantly faster; flowdump benefits from the increased performance.

-Local clients (cfdases, cfdnets, et. al.) will show the time interval for current data.
+- Local clients (cfdases, cfdnets, et. al.) will show the time interval for current data.

-mmap() is gone for the tabular data; local clients connect to a UNIX domain socket to view current data.
+- mmap() is gone for the tabular data; local clients connect to a UNIX domain socket to view current data.
 This removed a lot of code complexity.

 ComponentsThe cflowd system contains four major components:

 This is the program that acts as the receiver of flow-export data from one or more Cisco routers.
 It writes raw packets into shared memory, and permits clients to have access to raw flow data.
 An example client (flowwatch) is included.

-cflowd cflowd takes data from raw flows (collected by cflowdmux) and creates tabular summaries of traffic data (AS matrix, net matrix, port matrix, interface matrix, nexthop table and protocol table).
+cflowd takes data from raw flows (collected by cflowdmux) and creates tabular summaries of traffic data (AS matrix, net matrix, port matrix, interface matrix, nexthop table and protocol table).
 It also acts as a server of tabular data to cfdcollect.

 This is a central collector which collects data from instances of cflowd.
 It is used to archive the tabular data at regular intervals, producing time-series data for each of the tabular data types.
 The archived data may be processed with arts++.